bbauska/HTML5-Basics/README.md

 <h3>Q. What is an iframe and how does it work?</h3>

 The `<iframe>` HTML element represents a nested browsing context, embedding another HTML page into the current one.
-Each embedded browsing context has its own **session history** and **document**.
+Each embedded browsing context has its own <b>session history</b> and <b>document</b>.
 The browsing context that embeds the others is called the parent browsing context.
-The topmost browsing context — the one with no parent — is usually the browser window, represented by the **Window** object.
+The topmost browsing context — the one with no parent — is usually the browser window, represented by the <b>Window</b> object.

 <div align="right">
   <b><a href="#toc">↥ back to top</a></b>